“Never waste a good crisis.” This a quotation that’s been attributed to everyone from Winston Churchill to Barack Obama’s first chief of staff.

 While the Spartacote product has been aimed at medical facilities, Green Chemistry Innovations in Los Angeles is also finding additional markets for its new GSPEC Flooring Systems (Green Self-leveling Polyurethane Epoxy Cement) and a new type of hardener called Uramines used to cure certain coatings, potting compounds, foam and adhesives.

 Company president Scott Kummer says what sets GSPEC apart is that it’s an epoxy-polyurethane hybrid.
 That hybrid provides the high-chemical tolerance, hardness and anti-microbial properties of an epoxy, while it maintains the high flexural strength of a polyurethane without the toxic isocyanates typically used in urethanes.
+This makes it yet another of the products for social distancing and sanitation.

 The main advantage Kummer sees with his product is its high-chemical tolerance, which is why it’s making its mark in tougher industrial applications such as aerospace.
 Another area where it’s popular is food processing where there’s high thermal shock as floors are power-washed every day with hot water.